apache/cloudstack-documentation/source/installguide/management-server/_database.rst

       cluster management server node IP.
 If not specified, the local IP address will be used.

-   -  (Optional) There is an option to bypass the two initial steps of creating the databases and granting permissions to the user.
+   -  (Optional) There is an option to bypass the creating of the databases, user and granting permissions to the user.
 This is useful if you don't want to expose your root credentials but still want the database to be prepeared for first start up.
 These skipped steps will have had to be done manually prior to executing this script.
 This behaviour can be envoked by passing the --schema-only flag.
 This flag conflicts with the